Ekhorn/nix_config/anywhere/README.md

 - You have a VPS with at least 962MiB total RAM (check with `free -h`).
 - You have SSH access to the root user or a passwordless sudo user.
 - You have [Nix Package Manager or NixOS](https://nixos.org/download) installed on your host system.
-- You have copied the default nix configuration files from the `config/nix` directory in GitHub.
+- You have copied the default nix configuration files from the `anywhere/template` directory in GitHub.

 ### 1.2.
 Pre-Install Configuration

 #### 1.2.1.
 Add public SSH key(s) to the nix configuration

-In the `configuration.nix` file add your public key(s) from which you want to be able to access the VPS, to both the `root` and `<your>` user under `users.users.<user>.openssh.authorizedKeys.keys`.
+In the `configuration.nix` file add additional public key(s) from which you want to be able to access the VPS, to `user.extraKeys = [ ];`.
 If you want to use your SSH key on your host run `cat ~/.ssh/*.pub` (on Linux). _We'll disable root access at the end of the guide._

-> Important: If you **did not** add your public key to the root user, you will be **locked out** of the VPS and will have to **reset or re-configure the VPS**.

 #### 1.2.2.
 Choosing the right provider configuration

-You must choose the right provider from the `flake.nix` file indicated by `nixosConfigurations.<provider-name>`.
-If your provider is not within the list make sure to check the current block device name on the VPS using the `lsblk` command, which on AWS e.g. could look the following:
+You must add the new nixos configuration to the `flake.nix` file indicated by `nixosConfigurations.<provider-name>`.
+To check the current block device name on the VPS use the `lsblk` command, which on AWS e.g. could look the following:

 ```sh
 $ lsblk